 Your personal training goals and fitness level should determine the muscle group you work first, large or small.
 If you are new to resistance training, the order in which you perform your exercises can make a difference in the development of smaller muscles.

 Quadriceps muscles on the front of the thighs and hamstring muscles on the backs of the thighs are also large, powerful muscles.
-Large muscles in your back are the traps, or trapezius, and lats, or lattissimus dorsi.
+Large muscles in your back are the traps, or trapezius, and lats, or latissimus dorsi.
 Your largest chest muscle is your pectoralis major, or pecs.

-Muscle Group Order Based Upon Goals
+Order Based Upon Goals

 Muscle fatigue during the later exercise sets of a workout routine results in decreased performance of the muscles worked.
 With this in mind, tailor the sequence of your routine to fit your overall bodybuilding or functional goals.

-Rationale for Large Muscle Groups First
+Large Muscle Groups First?